All Episodes

 I just, you know, she says it.

-Now, that's gonna be, let's assume this goes to trial.
+Now, that's going to be, let's assume this goes to trial.

-If it goes to trial, you will have to convince 12 people that this is not an accident, as she is claiming, as the police chief said, uh uh uh an accidental discharge.
+If it goes to trial, you will have to convince 12 people that this is not an accident, as she is claiming, as the police chief said, an accidental discharge.

 I don't know.

-Are you gonna get 12 people that will vote to convict on second-degree manslaughter?
+Are you going to get 12 people that will vote to convict on second-degree manslaughter?

 I don't know.

-I you know, I I think what what the general public doesn't understand is law enforcement.
+You know, I think what the general public doesn't understand is law enforcement.

 We are constantly being trained.

-I mean, we're we're on the range, at least with my agency.
+I mean, we're on the range, at least with my agency.

 We're on the range every month.

-Um we're constantly being trained inside and outside on on any type of specific hand-to-hand combat, baton training.
+We're constantly being trained inside and outside on any type of specific hand-to-hand combat, baton training.

-You know, law enforcement officers, we go through.
+You know, law enforcement officers, we go through, we're always trained.

 So there's all this malarkey about more training, more training.

-Let me let me let me take a little issue with you on this from the knowledge I have, okay?
+Let me take a little issue with you on this from the knowledge I have, okay?

-So I I think you might have heard me.
+So I think you might have heard me.

-I don't know if you've ever heard me say, I I've been a student of martial arts now and trained four or five days a week, an hour and a half a day.
+I don't know if you've ever heard me say, I've been a student of martial arts now and train four or five days a week, an hour and a half a day.

 And I've been doing it for eight years.

-By the way, any cops that want additional training that he offers, you know, he gives him a big discount because he, you know, we all believe in law enforcement.
+And my sensei, you know, as a dojo in the dojo, by the way, any cops that want additional training that he offers, you know, he gives them a big discount because he, you know, we all believe in law enforcement.

-And the training that they get from him is is far deeper than going to the range.
+And the training that they get from him is far deeper than going to the range.

 I mean, the range gives you the one option, which is the firearm, which is the lethal option.

-That's why, you know, I showed pictures of this whatever you call it, the the netting that you shoot out at people and it wraps them up, ties them up, and it can work anywhere from ten to twenty-five feet.
+That's why, you know, I showed pictures of this, whatever you call it, the netting that you shoot out at people and it wraps them up, ties them up, and it can work anywhere from 10 to 25 feet.

 Any non-lethal option, I think we ought to be paying attention to and adding to the arsenal or options that police officers have.

-It doesn't mean that that mistakes won't be made.
+It doesn't mean that mistakes won't be made.

-But in terms of the training, I I know They get trained, but it's to me it's not at a level that I think it needs to be at, to be very frank, because I sometimes change.
+But in terms of the training, I know they get trained, but to me, it's not at a level that I think it needs to be at, to be very frank, because I sometimes train.

 Like light years are more advanced.

-Well, well, you know, my my comment to that is every officer's issue to Sam Brown, which is your belt.
+Well, you know, my comment to that is every officer is issued a Sam Brown, which is your belt.

-You know, there's there's only so much room on our belt for equipment.
+You know, there's only so much room on our belt for equipment.

-I mean, we've got tasers, we've got pepper spray, we've got a baton, we've got lethal force, we've got you know, when when is it gonna stop where you know everybody's on on law enforcement where we have to carry more and more and more?
+I mean, we've got tasers, we've got pepper spray, we've got a baton, we've got lethal force, we've got, you know, when is it going to stop where, you know, everybody's on law enforcement where we have to carry more and more and more.

-When is the general public just gonna figure out let's get back to respecting police officers and people and obvious obeying you know what you're being told and complying with you know what's happening in that particular situation, you know.
+When is the general public just going to figure out, let's get back to respecting police officers and people and obeying, you know, what you're being told and complying with, you know, what's happening in that particular situation.

-They knew that this guy had been involved in an incident involving a gun, involving a woman, uh the bail was set ra rather high considering the day and age that we live in.
+The bail was set rather high considering the day and age that we live in.

 I think that should be one option.